oils-for-unix/oils/doc/oil-help.md

 #### runproc

 Runs a named proc with the given arguments.
-It's ofen useful as the only top level statement in a "task file":
+It's often useful as the only top level statement in a "task file":

     proc p {